 Bryant's former assistant coaches and players have disputed the myths.
 They say Bryant didn't schedule the game to lose.
 They deny Bryant paraded USC fullback Sam Cunningham through the Alabama locker room as an example of college football player looked like.
 Cunningham enjoyed the the legend for many years before he admitted it didn't happen.

 As for northern teams journeying south, the closest examples to Michigan State's 1964 trip to Chapel Hill was USC playing two games in Texas -- at the University of Texas in Austin in 1956 and at Southern Methodist in Dallas in 1962.
-But 1956 was before white southerners resisted the Civil Rights movement, before violence that led to bombings of black churches and homes in the early 1960s.
+Texas had made more exceptions to segregation rules than the Deep South states.
+In addition, 956 was before white southerners resisted the Civil Rights movement, before violence that led to bombings of black churches and homes in the early 1960s.
 The 16th Street Baptist Church bombing in Birmingham, Ala. -- not far from Legion Field -- happened in 1963 shortly after the March on Washington and Martin Luther King's "I Have a Dream" speech.
 Birmingham came to be called "Bombingham."
 KKK members used their explosives knowledge gained as World War II and Korean War vets.